-Upon arrival Friday evening, head straight to the Museum of Modern Art (MoMa) for their Free Friday Nights program that runs 5:30-9:00pm.
+Upon arrival Friday evening, head straight to the Museum of Modern Art (MoMa).
+Take advantage of their Free Friday Nights program that runs 5:30-9:00pm.
 The Museum recommends arriving after 6:00pm to avoid a long queue.
-Be warned, it gets crazy-busy at this time, but it’s a great time to get an overview of the Museum with no admission.
+Be warned, it gets horrendously-busy at this time, but it’s a great time to get an overview of the Museum with no admission.
 Think Monet’s Water Lillies, Van Gogh’s Starry Night, Warhol’s Campbell’s Soup Cans and Picasso’s Les Demoiselles d’Avignon.

 Follow up with an evening meal at Museum’s restaurant: The Modern.
 Their Bar Room offers 3-courses for $75 which is great value for a 2-Michelin Star restaurant.
 It is best to book in advance.

 Grab a coffee (and breakfast) to go and take an early stroll around Central Park.
-I make use of the plethora of Pret a Manger and Bluestone Lane cafes for quick, relatively healthy breakfasts while I’m exploring NYC.
+I make use of the plethora of Pret a Manger and Bluestone Lane cafes for quick, relatively healthy breakfasts.
 Plot your route through Central Park to take in Strawberry Fields, Bethesda Terrace, Loeb Boathouse on The Lake, the Hans Christian Andersen Monument and Alice in Wonderland.

-Next on your weekend in New York City itinerary should be to scale Top of the Rock and observe Manhattan and surrounds from the observation deck 70 floors up.
+Next up on your weekend in New York City itinerary should be Top of the Rock.
+Observe Manhattan and surrounds from the observation deck 70-floors up!
 Book a time in advance to bypass the often long lines.
 See this post on NYC to find out why I choose Top of the Rock of the Empire State.